Bluelord/Kaggle_Courses/03 Data Visualization/README.md

 In this hands-on micro-course, you'll learn how to take your data visualizations to the next level with [seaborn](https://seaborn.pydata.org/index.html), a powerful but easy-to-use data visualization tool.
 To use seaborn, you'll also learn a bit about how to write code in Python.
+Instructor for this course is [Alexis Cook](https://www.kaggle.com/alexisbcook), AI Educator Alexis has taught data science for several online learning platforms, including Udacity.
+She holds degrees from Duke University, the University of Michigan, and Brown University.

 Take a peek at some of the charts you'll make, check out the figures below.

 ![tut1_plots_you_make](https://i.imgur.com/54BoIBW.png)